uoon/Hobproj/README.md

 				print '-' * 30
 				ini4 = raw_input("> ")
 				if ini4 == '1':
-					print "You charismatically pull off a flirtatious way to offer to take the mask off in" print "exchange for her phone number.
+					print "You try to pull off a friendly flirtatious offer to take the mask off in" print "exchange for her phone number.
 Alison is taken aback by the thought that this" print "entire fiasco was done just to get her number.
 You can see blood rushing into " print "her cheeks.
 She turns red."
 					print
 					print "Alison: 'My gosh.
 Although.. um..
-I think that's very brave of you, I can't " print "give you my number because I'm afraid of what will happen next.'" print "The Security Office opens and two guards come walking your way." print
+I think that's very brave of you, but I can't " print "just give you my number.
+The mask you're wearing is illegal and I'm afraid of what" print "will happen next.'"
+					print "The Security Office opens and two guards come walking your way." print
 					print "Alison: 'I'm so sorry...
-I had to." print
+I had to report you.
+My career is on the line!
+Sorry..." print
 					print "Guards ask you to remove the mask and come with them as you are under arrest." return 'death'